msg555/tplbuild/docs/index.rst

 Now suppose we wanted to support a "dev" and "release" build of our image.
 After all, we don't want our devlopment packages installed in our release image.
-Luckily `tplbuild` transforms our Dockerfile into a Jinja template.
+To support this `tplbuild` renders our Dockerfile as a Jinja templates allowing us to vary our build logic depending on variables.
 We can update our :code:`npm install` command to look like this instead:

 .. code-block:: Dockerfile

-  RUN npm install{% if production %} --production{% endif %}
+  RUN npm install{% if vars.production %} --production{% endif %}

-To define this `production` flag we use "profiles".
+To define this `vars.production` flag we use "profiles".
 A profile is just a mapping of key/value data that is passed to the Jinja template.
 We can add *default_profile* and *profiles* configurations to our tplbuild.yml file to define this new flag.